bymaer/assignment_clw/README.md

 docker-compose up
 ```

-This will start both services:
+This will start all services:
 - Frontend: http://localhost:5173
 - Backend: http://localhost:3001
+- MongoDB: internally on port 27017 (managed by Docker)

 To stop the services:
 ```bash